yahoojp-marketing/sponsored-search-api-java-samples/readme_EN.txt

   - siteRetargetingSample/SiteRetargetingSampleTest.java                        : Test case of Get and Mutate operation for site retargeting function via RetargetingListService/BiddingStrategyService/CampaignService/NegativeCampaignRetargetingListService/AdGroupService/AdGroupRetargetingListService.
   - targetingIdeaSample/TargetingIdeaSampleTest.java                            : Test case of Get the related keywords based on the specified value via TargetingIdeaService.
   - trafficEstimatorSample/TrafficEstimatorSampleTest.java                      : Test case of Get the estimate keyword data of the selected keyword via KeywordEstimatorService.
+  - campaignExportSample/CampaignExportSampleTest.java                          : Test case of Add the export job and Download via CampaignExportService.

 [src/test/resource directory]
 The following resources are stored.